-B. Proposed Watershed Property Boundary Line Agreement Details: City staff has received a request from property owners with parcels located west of the City's watershed property to develop and enter into a boundary line agreement establishing a common property line.
+B. Proposed Watershed Property Boundary Line Agreement

+Details: City staff has received a request from property owners with parcels located west of the City's watershed property to develop and enter into a boundary line agreement establishing a common property line.
 A memorandum with details regarding the request is attached for information.
-Staff reviewed the details of the memorandum with Council.
+Staff will review the details of the memorandum with Council at the Workshop.
 Presenter: Steve Wall, Public Works Director